hugo-andriamaromanana/playman/README.md

    ```

    - `<username>`: The username of the YouTube channel.
    - `<channel_id>`: (Optional) The ID of the YouTube channel.
 If not provided, the script will retrieve it using the username.
+If the ID is already registered set it to 'None' to skip the user creation step.

 ## Usage